agentos-project/agentos/docs/0.0.beta7/_sources/architecture_and_design.rst.txt

   :alt: AgentOS architecture
   :align: center

-  The basic architecture of Agentos.
+  The basic architecture of AgentOS.

 Modes of Interacting with AgentOS